desertwitch/NUT-unRAID/source/nut/usr/local/emhttp/plugins/nut/README.md

-**Network UPS Tools (NUT) - CI**
+**Network UPS Tools (NUT) for UNRAID**

-A fast-paced fork of the NUT plugin, offering additional features and frequent backend updates for your UPS.
+A refactored version of the original NUT plugin with a focus on frequent updates.